Last updated on January 19th, 2024 at 10:15 am

-Benitses were visited by famous actors and singers of the era, such as Peter Ustinov, Rex Harrison, Vivien Leigh and Laurence Olivier.
+Benitses was visited by famous actors and singers of the era, such as Peter Ustinov, Rex Harrison, Vivien Leigh, and Laurence Olivier.

 George Harrison of the Beatles spent several days in Benitses water skiing.

 Another regular visitor was John Lennon who stayed in Agios Ioannis, three kilometers south of Benitses in a room behind the restaurant of the Pachis family.